Aliases for ADRB1 Gene

 GeneCards Summary for ADRB1 Gene

 ADRB1 (Adrenoceptor Beta 1) is a Protein Coding gene.
-Diseases associated with ADRB1 include ocular hypotension and coronary artery disease.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+Diseases associated with ADRB1 include peripartum cardiomyopathy and congestive heart failure.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
-An important paralog of this gene is ADRB3.
+An important paralog of this gene is TAAR9.